jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 * CR2 changing to District at VIC in 34-36m at 6tph
 * CR2 changing to Northern (West End) at BPW changing to District at CHX in 36-41m at 6tph (+4m)
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 38-44m at 4tph (+6m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 39-44m at 4tph (+7m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 42-46m at 4tph (+9m)

 From Worcester Park to Farringdon (17m better)